The generating function of planar Eulerian orientations: Definitions

 \subsection{Orientations}

-A (planar) \emph{Eulerian orientation} is a (rooted, planar) map with oriented edges, in which the in- and out-degrees of {each} vertex are equal.
+A (planar) \emph{Eulerian orientation} is a (rooted, planar) map in which all edges are oriented, in such a way that the in- and out-degrees of {each} vertex are equal.
 We require that the orientation chosen {for} the root edge is consistent with its orientation coming from the rooting (Figure~\ref{fig:defs}, right).
 Note that the underlying map must be Eulerian.
 We find {it} convenient to work with duals of Eulerian orientations, which turn out to be equivalent to certain \emm labelled maps,.

 \begin{Definition} A \emm labelled map, is a rooted planar map with integer labels on its vertices, such that adjacent labels differ by $\pm1$ and the root edge is labelled from $0$ to $1$.
 Such a map is necessarily bipartite.
 We also consider the atomic map, with a single vertex (labelled $0$), to be a labelled map. \end{Definition} An example is shown in Figure~\ref{fig:labelled}.